mzf666/panda-tutorial/docs/source/index.rst

-Welcome to PandaLLM!
+Welcome to PandaLLMOps!
 ===================================

-**PandaLLM** is an open-sourced Python framework for large language models (LLMs) training and inference.
+**PandaLLMOps** is an open-sourced Python framework for large language models (LLMs) training and inference.

 .. note::